CoinTK/BitBox/README.md

 # Description

-BitBox APP is an iOS App integrated with the [BitBox-Server](https://github.com/CoinTK/BitBox-Server) and [CoinTK](https://github.com/CoinTK/CoinTK) python scripts with fancy visualization tools.
+BitBox App is an iOS App integrated with the [BitBox-Server](https://github.com/CoinTK/BitBox-Server) and [CoinTK](https://github.com/CoinTK/CoinTK) python scripts with fancy visualization tools.

 The App is fully functional and should compile on most systems without issues.
+The web server (BitBox-Server) must be running in order to visualize each strategy.